 2. Research what mantras your role model or other favorite runners or athlete's use.
 Find someone with similar goals as you to see what motivates them and what they use to help during their runs.

-3. Get your free copy of my ChampTalk Workbook to guide you a bit more on how to develop your mantra (and the rest of your mental race game).
-You can find a link to it here: Champ Talk Workbook.
-ChampTalk will help you make sure that you are mentally ready to face either the marathon or the half marathon and will get you mentally race ready!
+3. Get your Mental Marathon Training Plan Workbook (coming soon!) to guide you a bit more on how to develop your mantra (and the rest of your mental race game). it will help you make sure that you are mentally ready to face either the marathon or the half marathon and will get you mentally race ready!

 4. Play around with a couple different running mantras to see which resonates the best for you.
 Practice them especially on your long runs!